Tim Patrick Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Matchup vs. Cleveland

-- Patrick did not have a touchdown catch in that outing against the Browns.
+- Patrick did not have a touchdown catch in that matchup against the Browns.

-- The Browns have the NFL's 10th-ranked pass defense this season, yielding 243.7 yards per game through the air.
+- The Browns have the NFL's 10th-ranked pass defense this season, surrendering 243.7 yards per game through the air.

-- The Browns' defense is 28th in the league, allowing 2.3 passing touchdowns per game.
+- The Browns have allowed 14 passing TDs this season (2.3 per game), ranking them 28th among NFL defenses.

 Recent Performances